 Agriculture and Climate Change

 We often hear these wild claims that Regenerative Agriculture can turn back Climate Change.
-Of course no one thing can stop Climate Change, unless we cut back our fossil fuel use any positive effect of Regenerative Agriculture will continuously be undone.
-What is true however is that without Regenerative Agriculture we can't solve our Climate Change issue.
+Of course no one thing can turn back climate change, it has to be a coordinated approach across all aspects of life.
+Unless we cut back our fossil fuel use any positive effects of Regenerative Agriculture will continuously be undone.
+What is true however is that without Regenerative Agriculture we can not solve our our existential environmental issues one of which is climate change.

-As we stand agriculture has caused 476 billion tons of carbon to be displaced into the atmosphere, that is almost double the amount caused by all man's other activities, including burning fossil fuels.
-Contrary to what the anti-meat movement would have you believe cows burping is not the major contributor to this figure but it is rather the catastrophic loss of soil organic mater due to ploughing, chemical application, poor grazing practices and the resulting erosion.
+As we stand agriculture has historically caused 476 billion tons of carbon to be displaced into the atmosphere, that is almost double the amount caused by all of man's other activities, including burning fossil fuels.
+If we take a right here, right now view fossil fuels are winning annual emissions comfortably.
+Contrary to what the anti-meat movement would have you believe cows burping was not the major contributor to this figure but it is rather the catastrophic loss of soil organic mater due to ploughing, chemical application, poor grazing practices and the resulting erosion and soil loss.
 "Globally, 75 billion tonnes of soil are lost from arable land each year and an estimated $400 billion in agricultural production is lost."
 (Food and Agriculture Organization of the UN).
 The South African figure is 13tons per hectare per year!

 "when we eat from the industrial-food system, we are eating oil and spewing greenhouse gases." - Michael Pollan

 History shows us that civilisations that destroyed their soils soon collapse.
 As we stand we are fast on the way to repeating this, all in the name of fuelling a global food industry that distributes largely poor value food.
-Moreover Industrial Agriculture has no solution for for this soil, water and carbon problem it has largely created.
-Patentable chemicals aren't going to solve this problem.
+Moreover Industrial Agriculture has no solution for for this soil, water and carbon problem it has taken to new heights.
+Patentable, profit making chemicals and technologies aren't going to solve this problem.

 "Soil is lost not because we farm, it's lost because of how we farm." - Professor David Montgomery

-However, unlike other major greenhouse gas producers, agriculture has the capacity to not only to reduce its carbon emissions but to draw carbon down from the atmosphere and store it back in the soil - where it should have been all along.
+Unlike other major greenhouse gas producers, agriculture has the capacity to not only to reduce its carbon emissions but to draw carbon down from the atmosphere and return it back to the soil sink - where it should have been all along.
 This might sound like magic but if we move from Industrial to Regenerative Agriculture it is as real as the erosion and degradation we are currently experiencing.
-This magic happens via the miracle of photosynthesis and microbial symbiosis in the soil which together result in carbon being taken out of the air and stored underground.
-It's not stored permanently as it is needed for the soil to function, it is slowly cycled but with a large, stable sink in the soil part of the cycle.
-Fortunately our understanding of soil micro biology has advanced tremendously in recent years meaning that Regenerative farmers can produce yields that compete with Industrial farmers while reducing agriculture's carbon footprint.
+The Soil-Plant Ecosystem is driven by photosynthesis and during photosynthesis carbon in the form of CO2 is taken out of the air and converted in to sugars in the plant.
+Some of these sugars are then exuded via the root hairs as payment for the exchange of minerals, water and secondary metabolites with the soil microbiology.
+Fortunately our understanding of soil micro biology has advanced tremendously in recent years meaning that Regenerative farmers can produce yields that compete with Industrial farmers while reducing agriculture's pollution footprint, including carbon emissions.

 The Liquid Carbon Pathway